 Digital signatures often rely on certificates, public-key infrastructure, and tamper-evident controls.
 The goal is stronger proof: who signed, what they signed, and whether the file stayed intact.

-For everyday contract teams, the practical question is not whether the word "digital" sounds more official.
-The question is what level of proof the workflow requires.
+For everyday contract teams, the practical question isn't whether the word "digital" sounds more official.
+The question is what level of proof the contract requires.

 Digital Signature vs Electronic Signature at a Glance

-When you're deciding between digital and electronic signatures, think about the risk involved, what kind of evidence you'll need, and what your team's process actually requires.
+Deciding between digital and electronic signatures comes down to the contract's risk, the evidence you'll need later, and what your team will follow consistently.
 Don't pay for complexity you won't use.

 | Question | Electronic signature | Digital signature |